openmrs/openmrs-eip/README.md

 ## Authentication protocol

-For some users (debezium user), the connection could fail with the error `AuthenticationException: Client does not support authentication protocol`
+For some users (debezium user), the connection could fail with the error `AuthenticationException: Client does not support authentication protocol`.
-To fix this, use this following command to create a user compatible with MySQL 8 ( use `WITH mysql_native_password`):
+To fix this, use this following command to create a user compatible with MySQL 8 ( notice the use of `WITH mysql_native_password`);

 ```sql
 CREATE USER '${DEBEZIUM_USERNAME}'@'%' IDENTIFIED WITH mysql_native_password BY '${DEBEZIUM_PASSWORD}';